marler8997/zigup/README.md

 # mark a compiler to keep
 zigup keep <version>

-# run a specific version of the copmiler
+# run a specific version of the compiler
 zigup run <version> <args>...
 ```